Wausau Woodchucks

 The Wausau Woodchucks are an American baseball team that plays in the Northwoods League, a collegiate summer baseball league.
 They play their home games at Athletic Park in Wausau, Wisconsin.

 History

+The Woodchucks began play in 1994 as one of the five original franchises in the Northwoods League, along with the Rochester Honkers, Manitowoc Skunks, Kenosha Kroakers, and Dubuque Mud Puppies.
+Only the Woodchucks and Honkers exist today.